History of graphic design: Advertising in the 1920s-30s era

+The London Underground Electric Railway Company Ltd. published this poster in 1924.

-Posters post-World War II
+Post-World War II Poster Design

 After the Second World War, with the emergence of new color printing technology and particularly the appearance of computers, the art of posters underwent a new revolutionary phase.
 People could now create color posters on their laptop computers and create color prints at a very low cost.
 Unfortunately, the high cost of sophisticated printing processes can only be afforded mostly by government entities and large corporations.
 With the emergence of the Internet, the role of posters in conveying information has greatly diminished.
 However, some artist still use chromolithography in order to create works of arts in the form of prints.
 In this regard, the difference between painting and print has been narrowed considerably.

 Psychedelic design

 The word "psychedelic" means "mind manifesting".
 Psychedelic art is art inspired by the psychedelic experience induced by drugs, and refers above all to the art movement of the counterculture of the 1960s.
 Psychedelic visual arts were a counterpart to psychedelic rock music.
 Concert posters, album covers, light shows, murals, comic books, underground newspapers, and more reflected revolutionary political, social, and spiritual sentiments inspired by psychedelic states of consciousness.

 Although San Francisco remained the hub of psychedelic art into the early 1970s, the style also developed internationally.
 The English rock band Pink Floyd worked extensively with London-based designers Hipgnosis to create graphics to support the concepts in their albums like the cover of the soundtrack of the film More.
 Life magazine's cover and lead article for the September 1, 1967, issue at the height of the Summer of Love focused on the explosion of psychedelic art on posters and the artists as leaders in the hippie counterculture community.

 The 1968 animated film Yellow Submarine was a milestone in graphic design.
 Inspired by new trends in art, it sits alongside the dazzling Pop art styles of Andy Warhol, Martin Sharp, Alan Aldridge, and Peter Blake.
 Heinz Edelmann was hired by TVC as the art director for Yellow Submarine.
 Before making the film, TVC had produced The Beatles, a 39-episode TV series "produced" by Al Brodax and King Features.
 Despite the critical acclaim for his design work for the film, Edelman never worked on another animated feature.

 Peter Max's artwork was a part of the psychedelic movement in graphic design.
 His work was much imitated in commercial illustration in the late 1960s and early 1970s.
 In 1970, many of Max's products and posters were featured in the exhibition "The World of Peter Max" which opened at the M.H. de Young Memorial Museum in San Francisco.
 Max appeared on the cover of Life magazine with an eight-page feature article, as well as The Tonight Show Starring Johnny Carson and The Ed Sullivan Show.